silnrsi/feax/docs/feaextensions.md

 The baseClass statement is a high priority need in order to facilitate auto generation of attachment point information without having to create what might be redundant lookups in the wrong order.

-Given a set of base glyphs with attachment point A and marks with attachment point \_A, psfmakefea will generate the following:
+Given a set of base glyphs with attachment point A and marks with attachment point \_A, makefeax will generate the following:

 - baseClass A - containing all bases with attachment point A
 - markClass \_A - containing all marks with attachment point \_A